Bloom-host/BloomDocs/docs/games/terraria/tmodloader/mods.md

 That's it!
 You can now connect to the server and use the mods!
 Make sure all players who want to play on the server have all the necessary mods installed.

+In order to configure **server-side aspects** of your mods, you can upload the same files from your local `ModConfigs` directory into the server's `saves/ModConfigs/` folder.
+You may need to manually create this directory via the 'File Manager' tab initially.